Icinga/icinga2/doc/3-monitoring-basics.md

 The [Getting Started](#getting-started) chapter already introduced various aspects of the Icinga 2 configuration language.
-If you are ready to configure additional hosts, services, notifications, dependencies, etc you should think about the requirements first and then decide for a possible strategy.
+If you are ready to configure additional hosts, services, notifications, dependencies, etc, you should think about the requirements first and then decide for a possible strategy.

 There are many ways of creating Icinga 2 configuration objects: